 Padel – played on a slightly smaller tennis court enclosed by walls (cross between squash and tennis).
 I’d love to try this but there’s not many courts around – so if there’s a club near you, do try it out.

-Pickleball – growing hugely in the US, it’s played in a smaller court than a tennis court, with what looks a bit like a beach ball bat to me!
+Pickleball – growing hugely in the US, it’s played in a smaller court than a tennis court, with what looks a bit like a beach ball bat to me and a plastic ball!

 Roller hockey or ice hockey – as kids we used to combine the 2 while playing on the road (and used to ride our bikes with roller boots on!), but if children are good at skating why not try ice hockey or roller hockey.
 Alternatively teens might want to try roller derby.